 Terrestrial tufted fern.
 Rhizomes short, stout, erect, bearing numerous red-brown hairs.
 Fronds dark green, ± erect, arcuate.
 Stipes 30-140 mm long.
 Rachises narrowly winged throughout.
 Laminae 60-200(-220) × 20-60 mm, narrowly elliptic, 3-pinnate, somewhat stiff and bristly.
 Primary and secondary pinnae stalked, imbricate; ultimate segments linear, each furnished with a single unbranched vein.
 Sori present near bases of lamina segments, stalked on short branches, several on each primary pinna.
 Indusia tubular, mouth slightly flared, receptacle exserted.

 Easily distinguished from other New Zealand members of Trichomanes species by the short, erect rhizomes, and long, narrow rather stiff and bristly fronds with finely divided linear ultimate segments.
 Most often confused with young plants of the very different Leptopteris hymenophylloides from which it can be distinguished by the tubular indusia bearing hair-like exserted receptacles.

 Difficult - should not be removed from the wild.

 Not Threatened.
-However, this species is biologically sparse and probably merits listing as “At Risk/Naturally Uncommon” qualified “Sp” [Sparse].
+However, this species is biologically sparse and possibly merits listing as ‘At Risk-Naturally Uncommon’ with the qualifier “Sp” [Sparse].

 trichomanes: From the ancient Greek name used by Theophrastus and Dioscorides, for a type of fern; refers to the slender hair projecting from each spore case